IBM/kafka-quickstart-workshop/part1/README.md

 The first step is to configure the Kafka command line tools to be able to connect to our Kafka cluster.

 To retrieve your Event Streams credentials, navigate to the instance in IBM Cloud.
-Click on the Service Credentials tab and select New Credentials.
-Then click on View Credentials.
+Click on the **Service Credentials** tab and select **New Credentials**.
+Then click on **View Credentials**.
 This panel contains all the information required to connect to your Event Streams instance.

 1) The configuration file